uc-python/intermediate-python-datasci/README.md

 There are two ways to download the class materials:

 1. Clone it - If you're familiar with how to do so, you can clone this repository.
-2. Download the files as a zip - use [this link](https://github.com/uc-python/intermediate-python-datasci/archive/master.zip)
+2. Download the files as a zip - use [this link](https://github.com/uc-python/intermediate-python-datasci/archive/master.zip).

+### Your Instructors

 If you have any specific questions prior to the class you can reach out to us directly via GitHub or email: